whatifif/handgesture/draft-h/README.md

 To replace a keyboard and mouse, we have to devise many subtle gestures and these gestures have to be easy one for people to learn easily like a standard keyboard and mouse.

-We suggest a virtual keyboard and virtual mouse like following:
+We suggest a virtual keyboard and virtual mouse like following.
+The goal of this project is to search a possibility of using these subtle gestures to control a computer upto the level to replace a keyboard and mouse completely.